-Every so often, as a treat, or when there’s something to celebrate, we get Chinese food.
-You know the drill, set menu for 4, it arrives in a giant cardboard box and the smells just drive you crazy.
-Well, one day, the very kind owner of the takeaway put in a free portion of salt and pepper pork, and I’ve been addicted ever since.
+Once upon a time I bought Chinese food.
+We were young and we’d only ever buy it when there was something to celebrate because, well, it isn’t always the cheapest to buy.
+You know the drill, set menu for 4, it would arrive in a giant cardboard box and the smells would just drive you crazy.
+Well, one day, the very kind owner of the takeaway put in a free portion of salt and pepper pork and I’ve been addicted ever since.

-I’ve spent the past few years trying out different recipes and (I’m ashamed to admit) even asking Mr Chow for his recipe… which, obviously, he refused to share.
-Well, after years of experimentation, I’ve figured it out!
+At £5.90 a portion though (and a small portion at that) I’ve spent the past few years trying out different recipes and..I’m ashamed to say...asking Mr Chow for the recipe...which he refused.
+Well.
+After years of experimentation and a lot of swearing I’ve figured it out!

 Seasoning with salt and pepper is fine but if you can dry fry the veggies at the end you’re onto a winner.
-By dry frying I mean using very little oil in the pan, maybe less than a tea spoon, to make sure our finished dish isn’t greasy.
+By dry frying I mean using very little oil in the pan, maybe less than a tea spoon to make sure our final dish isn’t sopping with oil.

 I wonder what other recipe mysteries there are out there to be solved...